Important

 How to register to vote

-The quickest way to apply is on the government website.
+The quickest way to apply is online at GOV.UK.

-- National Insurance number, if you have one
+- your National Insurance number, if you have one

 - Deadline for electoral registration